ArnabIITP/LynqIt/AI-RETRY-IMPLEMENTATION.md

 1. When a user sends a message:
    - The frontend sends the request to the backend
-   - The backend initiates the OpenRouter API call
+   - The backend initiates the API call

 2. If a rate limit is encountered:
    - The backend starts retrying with exponential backoff